 1. Patties from Tastee or Juici

-The ultimate Jamaican street food is a flaky, savory pie stuffed with an assortment of fillings -- from traditional beef or saltfish to veggies or curried chicken.
+The ultimate Jamaican street food is a flaky, savory pie stuffed with an assortment of fillings — from traditional beef or saltfish to veggies or curried chicken.
 The locals take their patties so seriously that there’s even a rivalry between the two main shops, Tastee and Juici.
 At Tastee, you’ll find a wide variety of patty flavors, plus options for classic meals like curried goat, while Juici’s menu includes soups, sides, and seafood options like shrimp.
 There are multiple locations for both businesses throughout the city, so you’ll have plenty of opportunities to join Jamaicans for their daily patty break.

-2. Jerk at Scotchies
+2. Jerk at Sweetwood Jerk Joint

-4. Stew beef at Tracks & Records
+3. Stew beef at Tracks & Records

-Jamaican sprinter Usain Bolt’s sprawling restaurant and sports lounge delivers a dizzying selection of Jamaican dishes, but none stand out more than the “yaad style stew beef” -- a traditional beef stew that’s braised and spiced to perfection.
+Jamaican sprinter Usain Bolt’s sprawling restaurant and sports lounge delivers a dizzying selection of Jamaican dishes, but none stand out more than the “yaad style stew beef” — a traditional beef stew that’s braised and spiced to perfection.
 We like to order it with a side of potatoes and roasted local vegetables.

-5. Ice cream from Devon House
+4. Ice cream from Scoops (Devon House Ice Cream)

-Heralded across the island as the creator of the country's best ice cream -- or "i scream," as it's called there -- the historic Devon House serves up an array of creamy goodness to hordes of locals and visitors.
+Heralded across the island as the creator of the country's best ice cream — or "I scream," as it's called there — the historic Devon House serves up an array of creamy goodness to hordes of locals and visitors.
 The small shop offers 27 flavors that include rum raisin, soursop, coconut coffee, and Bordeaux cherry, among others.